Cap-go/website/content/blog/moving-from-microsoft-app-center-to-capgo.md

 next_blog: ""

 ---
 Microsoft recently announced that they will be [discontinuing support for apps running on Apache Cordova](https://devblogs.microsoft.com/appcenter/announcing-apache-cordova-retirement/) in their cloud product, App Center.
-This has prompted businesses and teams using App Center to seek out alternatives, and I am thrilled to say that the [Capgo](https://capgo.app) platform is a fantastic option for those looking for full support for Capacitor apps.
+This has prompted businesses and teams using App Center to seek alternatives, and I am thrilled to say that the [Capgo](https://capgo.app) platform is a fantastic option for those looking for full support for Capacitor apps.

 ## From Microsoft App Center to Capgo Cloud